 There are two types of systems to collect solar radiation and store it: passive systems and active systems.
 Solar thermal power plants are considered active systems.
 These plants are designed to operate using only solar energy, but most plants can use fossil fuel combustion to supplement output when needed.

 Despite the fact that there are several different types of solar thermal power plants, they are all the same in that they utilize mirrors to reflect and concentrate sunlight on a point.
 At this point the solar energy is collected and converted to heat energy, which creates steam and runs a generator.
 This creates electricity.

-These troughs are composed of a long, parabolic shaped reflector that concentrates incident sunlight on a pipe that runs down the trough.
-The collector is able to move and track the Sun across the sky as it moves from east to west to ensure that there is always maximum solar energy incident on the mirrors.
+These troughs, also known as line focus collectors, are composed of a long, parabolic shaped reflector that concentrates incident sunlight on a pipe that runs down the trough.
+The collectors sometimes utilize a single-axis Solar tracking system to track the Sun across the sky as it moves from east to west to ensure that there is always maximum solar energy incident on the mirrors.
 The receiver pipe in the center can reach temperatures upward of 400°C as the trough focuses Sun at 30-100 times its normal intensity.